ahmedyussuf4/ahmedyussuf4/README.md

 - 💞️ I’m looking to collaborate with JP morgan Multi-Layered Defense Strategy
 - 📫 How to reach me via phone #: 801-664-9755 or email: ahmedyussuf2022@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love watching basketball and fashion/
+- ⚡ Fun fact: I love watching basketball and fashion desgining/

 <!---
 ahmedyussuf4/ahmedyussuf4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.